Police find ‘treasure trove’ as main suspect in Kevin Lunney attack dies during raid

 This was a routine procedure that was followed where an individual dies following police contact, he said.
 The spokesman said that a court inquest would be held into the death of the man at a later date.

-The man in his 50s is believed to be the head of the gang that has been behind the violence, including the abduction and torture of Kevin Lunney in September.
+He is believed to have been the head of the gang that has been behind the violence, including the abduction and torture of Kevin Lunney in September.

 Raids